make-software/make-traffic-integration-lib/packages/react-wrapper/README.md

 ## Props

 ### `taskManagerApp: TaskManagerApp`
-Instance of `TaskManagerApp` for managing campaign tasks.
+Instance of `TaskManagerApp` for managing task tasks.

 ### `userID: string`
 Unique identifier for the user.